Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

 \subsection{Preliminary}

-In this section, we prove Theorem \ref{answer to conjecture arbitrary dimension}, i.e., resolve Conjecture 4.1 of \cite{box fragmentation} that we mentioned in Section \ref{introduction} under some mild conditions.
-Let us first recall the conjecture. \begin{conj} Every linear fragmentation process satisfies the maximum criterion in all dimensions $1\leq d\leq m$. \end{conj} \cite{box fragmentation} has verified the conjecture in the case of $d=1$ and arbitrary $m$ for i.i.d. log-uniform distributions, i.e., the proportion at which each dimension is cut is $P_i$, where $\log P_i\sim \textup{Uniform}(a,b)$ and $a<b\leq 0$.
-They decide to normalize $P_i$ to $\textup{Uniform}(-\sqrt{3},\sqrt{3})$ with mean 0 and variance 1, which simplifies the calculation later on and does not affect the nature or the solution to the problem.
-After stage $N$, the side length of the $i$\textsuperscript{th} dimension of the box, after taking logarithm and normalizing, is
+In this section, we prove Theorem \ref{box fragmentation conj answer arbitrary dim}, i.e., Conjecture 4.1 of \cite{box fragmentation}, under some conditions.
+Let us first recall the conjecture. \begin{conj: box fragmentation conjecture} Every linear fragmentation process satisfies the Maximum Criterion in all dimensions $1\leq d\leq m$. \end{conj: box fragmentation conjecture}